1sarthak7/Python-Assignment-/README.md

 * Practice problem-solving using Python
 * Learn conditional statements and loops
 * Implement functions and classes
-* Get hands-on experience with small real-world examples
+* Get hands on experience with small real-world examples

 ---

 ##  Requirements

 * Python 3.x
-* No external libraries required (uses standard Python only)
+* No external libraries required
 ___

 ##  Author